Which English Should I Teach in the EFL Classroom?

 When it comes to pronunciation and vocabulary, highlighting the differences and explaining that they are both correct is the way to tackle any differences you might have.
 Of course, if using your English will be confusing for your students, then you should adopt the English that you are teaching, but this shouldn’t happen too often.

-For example, a South African teaching in London will need to be mindful not to use the word robot when referring to a traffic light, as this could well cause your students to expect to see Robocop at the end of the street, but simply explaining that you generally greet someone by saying howzit?
+For example, South African teaching in London will need to be mindful not to use the word robot when referring to a traffic light, as this could well cause your students to expect to see Robocop at the end of the street, but simply explaining that you generally greet someone by saying howzit?
 Instead of hello should be enough for your students to understand your greeting every lesson.

 How to deal with different Englishes in the EFL classroom